MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 After entering these commands, connect to the VM that you just created and wait for a prompt to press a key and boot from the DVD.

 See the sample output below.
-In this sample, the VM is created under the **c:\autopilot** directory and the vmconnect.exe command is used - which is only available on Windows Server.
-If you installed Hyper-V on Windows 10, use the Hyper-V manager console to connect to your VM.
+In this sample, the VM is created under the **c:\autopilot** directory and the vmconnect.exe command is used (which is only available on Windows Server).
+If you installed Hyper-V on Windows 10, use Hyper-V Manager to connect to your VM.

 <pre style="overflow-y: visible">
 PS C:\autopilot> dir c:\iso